 * Application Form & Consent for Personal Information(Student/Advisor/TA)

-D. The successfully selected applicants will be announced on the KAIST Portal website in the middle of June.
+D. The successfully selected applicants will be announced on the KAIST Portal website in mid-June.

 6. Others